Finding Meaning in Tisha B’Av | Aleph Beta

 A few generations before the destruction of the Temple, there was a king who, the Talmud tells us, could have been the Messiah.
 How did the Jewish people get so close to redemption, only to end in exile?
 If we can answer this question, perhaps we can come to understand the power of our own potential and to reshape our destiny.

-What Jacob and Joseph Teach Us About Returning Home
+What Jacob And Joseph Teach Us About Returning Home

 icon